 Possession of an improperly labeled medication by a veterinarian, trainer, groom, or any other licensee is considered a violation.

-Veterinarians must submit daily to the commission veterinarian, in writing on a prescribed form, a report of all horses treated.
-The form shall contain the date and time, name of horse treated, trainer of horse, any medications, drugs, substances (as provided in part 7890.0100, subpart 13, items A to D), or procedures prescribed, administered, dispensed, or performed for horses registered at a current race meeting, and any other information requested by the commission veterinarian.
-The form must be filed by the treating veterinarian not later than post time of the race for which the horse is entered.
-The form shall be signed by the treating veterinarian.
+Veterinarians must submit daily to the commission veterinarian, in writing or electronically on a prescribed form, a report of all horses treated at a licensed racetrack.
+The form shall contain the date and time, name of horse treated, trainer of horse, any medications, drugs, substances (as provided in part 7890.0100, subpart 13a, items A to D), or procedures prescribed, administered, dispensed, or performed for horses registered at a current race meeting, and any other information requested by the commission veterinarian.
+The form must be filed by the treating veterinarian not later than noon on the day following treatment.
+The form shall be signed by hand or digitally by the treating veterinarian.
 The form is considered private and its content shall not be disclosed except in the course of an investigation of a possible violation of chapters 7869 to 7899, or in a proceeding before the stewards or commission, or to the trainer or owner of record at the time of treatment.
 A timely and accurate filing of the form that is consistent with the analytical results of a positive test may be used as a mitigating factor in determining the nature and extent, if any, of a rules violation.

 If a horse is to race with furosemide in its system, the trainer or other representative shall be responsible for legibly and clearly marking the information on the entry blank for each race the horse shall be entered in.

-A horse which is alleged to have bled in Minnesota must be physically examined by a veterinarian currently licensed by the commission in order to confirm its inclusion on the bleeder list, veterinarian's list, or both.
-The examination must be performed within 1-1/2 hours following the finish of a race or exercise in which the horse has participated and the examination report must be provided to the commission's veterinary office by 10:00 a.m. on the day following the examination.
+A horse that is alleged to have bled externally from one or both nostrils in Minnesota must be physically examined by a commission veterinarian in order to confirm its inclusion on the bleeder list and veterinarian's list.
+The examination must be performed within 1-1/2 hours following the finish of a race or exercise in which the horse has participated.

 The confirmation of a bleeder examined pursuant to subpart 1 must be certified in writing by the commission veterinarian and such horse must be included on the bleeder list.
 Upon request, a copy of the certification shall be provided to the owner of the horse or his or her agent.